rl1987/trickster.dev/tricksterblog/content/post/strategies-and-patterns-of-gray-hat-social-media-automation.md

 This may require reverse engineering API calls with tools like mitmproxy and perhaps even reverse engineering binaries of mobile apps if API security techniques such as request signing with HMAC is used.
 We may need to deal with complex API flows, such as Instagram [using](https://stackoverflow.com/questions/62436766/cant-login-to-instagram-using-requests) AES256 in GCM mode to encrypt the password during login.
+However the code implementing this approach would be fairly lightweight and performant.

 Browser automation
 ------------------